-Case study – Critical illness claim story
+Critical illness – our client’s claim story

-Until I had a call from Future Proof a few months ago to review my policy etc. All was going well until I was asked about my current health, when I mentioned last year I wasn’t too good but was fine now, and explained what had happened.
-The advisor – Alex – went through my current policy and explained that many people thought it had to be terminal to claim, that the life insurance does have to be but the critical illness did not have to, since that cover is for Critical Illnesses which fall into the scope of those covered.
+Until I had a call from Future Proof a few months ago to review my policy etc. All was going well until I was asked about my current health.
+I mentioned last year I wasn’t too good but was fine now.
+I explained what had happened.
+My Adviser went through my current policies and explained that many people thought cancer had to be terminal to claim for Critical Illness.
+This was a common misconception.

-I rang up my CI claims team, explained the situation, they sent me out a claim form to complete in a few days, I completed it and sent it back signed for post.
-I spoke to them again, they had written to both my GP and consultant, the GP had responded but they were awaiting reports from the consultant.
-This finally got to them last week and today I had a call to say my claim had been successful.
+I rang up my insurer’s critical illness claims team, explained the situation and they sent me out a claim form to complete.
+I completed it and sent it back by signed for post.
+When I spoke to them again, they had written to both my GP and consultant.
+The GP had responded but they were awaiting reports from my Consultant.
+This was finally received by them last week and I had a call to say my claim had been successful.

 Please note that any premiums mentioned are indicative only and based on this specific case study/ example, which is shown for information purposes only.
 Your own circumstances will determine whether the amount payable is more or less than the figure quoted.